-The Company shall have its own website on which all information disclosed by the Company is available for at least five years.
+The Company shall have its own website on which all information disclosed by the Company is available for at least five years from the date of publication.
 The disclosed information shall be made available on the website as soon as possible following disclosure.